MartinbianchoEduardo/azure-web-app/README.md

 We'll use this actions to properly store the artifact created in the build process.

 ### Build and Deploy jobs
 The `.yml` file contains two defined jobs: **build** and **deploy**.
-Each job has their own responsabilities and executes a pre-determined set of actions in order to build and deploy the application to Azure.
+Each job has their own steps that execute a pre-determined set of actions in order to build and deploy the application to Azure.
 ### 1. Build
 The first action taken in the build job is to checkout from our repository so the workflow can access it, using `actions/checkout@v3`.
 Learn more about the `checkout@v3` action [here](https://github.com/actions/checkout).
 After the checkout is done, .NET Core is set by using the [`actions/setup-dotnet@v1`](https://github.com/actions/setup-dotnet) action.
 >**Note**: An [ASP.NET](https://learn.microsoft.com/en-us/aspnet/core/?view=aspnetcore-7.0) Core project usually includes a set up for the NuGet package manager in the `.yml` file.
 However, since this application does not contain any packages or external dependencies, this is not needed.
 If you want to build an [ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/?view=aspnetcore-7.0) application that needs NuGet, check out its [documentation](https://learn.microsoft.com/en-us/azure/app-service/deploy-github-actions?tabs=applevel).

 Next, the `dotnet build` and `dotnet publish` actions are executed.
-Here we build the application and publish it the resulting set of files to a directory.
+Here we build the application and publish the resulting set of files to a directory.
 These files are now ready for deployment to a hosting system for execution.

 Lastly, the artifact is uploaded for the deployment job, using the `actions/upload-artifact@v3` action.
 This uploads the artifacts from the workflow allowing data to be shared with other jobs (we'll use this artifact in the deploy job).

 ### 2. Deploy
 In the Deploy job, we first need to download the artifact from build job.
 This is done using the `actions/download-artifact@v2` and gives us access to manage the build artifact created in the previous job.

-Finally, we can deploy the application using the `azure/webapps-deploy@v2` action.
+Finally, we can deploy the application using the [`azure/webapps-deploy@v2`](https://github.com/Azure/webapps-deploy) action.
 This will deploy the downloaded artifact to the Azure Web App.
-Here the web app name must be defined as well as the path to the GitHub publish profile.
+Here the web app name must be defined as well as the path to your GitHub secret publish profile.
+This action will publish the application to your Microsoft Azure hosted web page.

+Check out this app's `.yml` file in full [here](https://github.com/MartinbianchoEduardo/azure-web-app/blob/master/.github/workflows/main.yml).

 ### Pipeline Flowchart
-Check out the pipeline flowchart to get a better grasp of the pipeline above:
+Get a better grasp of the pipeline above:
 ```mermaid
 graph LR
 	classDef default fill:#E0FFFF, color:black, stroke:#555;